 About the Institute for Soft Matter Synthesis and Metrology

 The emerging field of soft matter research deals with the study of materials that exist between rigid solids and flowing liquids.
 Familiar examples include foams, gels, adhesives, lubricants, and many biological materials, such as blood or tissue.
-Soft matter plays an increasingly important role in commercial applications and new technologies, but behaves fundamentally differently from traditional, relatively well understood solids and liquids.
+Soft matter plays an increasingly important role in commercial applications and new technologies but behaves fundamentally differently from traditional, relatively well-understood solids and liquids.
 The goal of current soft matter research is to understand and control the molecular scale structure of soft matter in order to engineer new classes of materials.
 Georgetown’s Institute for Soft Matter Synthesis and Metrology, or I(SM)2, launched in 2011 as the result of $6.9 Million construction grant from NIST, serves to catalyze the development of fundamental principles and practical measurement tools that can be applied to soft matter synthesis and precision measurement and characterization (metrology).
-The Institute comprises faculty primarily from the Departments of Physics (new window) (new window) and Chemistry (new window) (new window), Biology, as well as Oncology (new window) (new window) in the Medical School.
+The Institute comprises faculty primarily from the Departments of Physics and Chemistry, Biology, as well as Oncology in the Medical School.

 What is Soft Matter & What is it Good For?

-Soft Materials have an astonishing range of applications, in products that we use everyday.
-Here are just a few examples of the industries built on soft matter.
+Soft Materials have an astonishing range of applications, in products that we use every day.
+Here are just a few examples of industries built on soft matter.
 This is not an exhaustive list!

 - Plastics – all plastics are made of soft matter (polymers).

 - Paints – Paints are a mix of polymers, pigments, and colloidal particles.
 Making non-drip paint requires intimate knowledge of the rheology of dense suspensions, and understanding the non-equilibrium process of paint drying is crucial to develop a fine smooth finish.
 Coatings (on glass, wire, and metals) involve similar science.